-TL-2.1 Develop a transit center near Depot
+TL-2.1 Develop a transit center near Depot Park.

 The Depot Park Master Plan recommends a multimodal transit area north of the O'Shaughnessy Center to serve those using alternative modes of transportation such as bikes, the Snow Bus, intercity transit, and Amtrak.
-The transit center can include maps and an information kiosk, including a website for transit information (car sharing and public transit) and information on bike and pedestrian resources.
+The transit center can include maps and an information kiosk, including a website for transit information (car sharing and public transit) and information on bike maps and bike and pedestrian resources.